manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			$ <copy>git status</copy>
 			```

-			> **Tip:** It is a good practice to view git status at the beginning and also in between or at the end before commit, to verify the correct files are included in the commit.
+			> **Tip**: It is a good practice to view git status at the beginning and also in between or at the end before commit, to verify the correct files are included in the commit.

 			----
 			## Display compact status